eliranwong/ChromeOSLinux/README.md

 Reference: https://support.google.com/chromebook/answer/9145439?hl=en-GB

+7) To use microphone with Linux app: Settings > Linux > Allow Linux to access your microphone.

 # How to restart Linux virtual machine?

 1) Right-click "Terminal" app icon on the "shelf".
 2) Shut down Linux (Beta)
 3) Start the "Terminal" app again

+# Where to adjust disk size of Linux container?

+Settings > Linux > Disk size > Change

 # Basic Tools